abeluck/workspace-factory/README.md

 Eclipse workspaces is a PITA though.
 Keeping settings synch between them is a real bitch.

-**Android Workspace Factory** can help make your life easier.
-It is essentially a glorified `cp` command to help create new eclipse workspaces from a pre-configured template.  ## Features
+**Eclipse Workspace Factory** is essentially a glorified `cp` command to help create new eclipse workspaces from a pre-configured template.

+## Features

 The included `android-workspace` is preconfigured with the following settings: